 The primary aims of the Lifetime Physical Activity (LPA) Program at the University of Virginia are to teach basic skills, enhance knowledge about sport, exercise, and other forms of physical activity, and to develop immediate and lifelong benefits and enjoyment of regular physical activity.
 To that end, we offer approximately 35 one-credit classes each semester for enrolled undergraduate and graduate students.
 Our classes are taught by qualified instructors, primarily graduate students.
 Our “home base” is Memorial Gym, where most classes take place and our main office is located.
 Classes focus on skill instruction, knowledge of rules and etiquette, and strategy for effective play.
 Classes range from mindfulness and yoga to cross training, strength training, tennis, golf and ultimate.
 You will find something for everyone on our schedule!

-Students take LPA classes for a variety of reasons.
-As a way to work exercise into your schedule, to learn a new activity, or to have some competitive fun while learning additional skills in a sport or activity you have done before.
+Students take LPA classes for a variety of reasons: As a way to work exercise into your schedule, to learn a new activity, or to have some competitive fun while learning additional skills in a sport or activity you have done before.
 Because classes are intended to build skills and focus on teamwork, all classes require regular attendance for successful completion.
-To learn more about policies and procedures for classes, please visit our frequently asked questions page.
+To learn more about policies and procedures for classes, please visit our frequently asked questions (FAQ) page.

 Our schedule of classes varies some each semester, but most classes are offered fall and spring (there are no LPA classes during the summer).
-Classes can be found in SIS and under PHYE.
+Classes can be found in SIS under KINE.
 To search all classes offered for a given semester, go to the SIS homepage, select “class Search”, then in the top search box select your term.
-Then type “PHYE” in the course subject box, and select “greater than or equal to” and add “1000” to the adjacent box.
+Then type “KINE” in the course subject box, and select “greater than or equal to” and add “1000” to the adjacent box.
 If you uncheck the “show open classes only” box, you will get the full listing.